-Each of the other named executive officer's compensation was determined in accordance with our policies and procedures for all executive officers, including bonus, stock option and other benefits.
+Each of the named executive officer's compensation, other than Mr. Thomas Frank, was determined in accordance with our policies and procedures for all executive officers, including bonus, stock option and other benefits.
 Each of the components is addressed in the Summary Compensation Table and the footnotes following for each Named Executive Officer.